Traumatic renal artery dissection and pancreatic transection

 At the time the case was submitted for publication Heather Pascoe had no recorded disclosures.View Heather Pascoe's current disclosures

 Unrestrained passenger.
 Severe upper abdominal and back pain.

 Chest, Abdomen and Pelvis

 - Small right hemothorax.

 - Fractures of the right T7-T9 transverse processes

 - Fracture through the right posterolateral superior corner of the T10 vertebral body.

 - Devascularisation of the left kidney secondary to dissection of the left renal artery (AAST Grade V).
-Traumatic transection thought less likely given the absence of a large perivascular haematoma or contrast blush.
+Traumatic transection thought less likely given the absence of a large perivascular hematoma or contrast blush.
 No urinary contrast so a collecting system injury can’t be ruled out.

 - Linear region of contrast in the posterior mid left kidney likely represents a small region of perfusion rather than a renal laceration with active bleeding given the absence of surrounding fluid or stranding.

-- Left adrenal haematoma.
+- Left adrenal hematoma.

 - Transection of the pancreatic body (AAST Grade III).
 High risk of pancreatic duct injury.

 - Splenic laceration (AAST Grade I) and left lobe of liver laceration (AAST Grade I).
 No active contrast extravasation.